ShivaniKhatri96/Notetaking-app/README.md

 ### Currently working on

 - Allow a note's creator to make it private
+ > The idea is to show the private notes in `MyNotesView` page

 ### Next I will work on

 - Be accessible from a public url

-### Things I want to add and improve in version 2

-- Allow a note's creator to make it private.
-  > The idea is to show the private notes in `MyNotesView` page.
-I will do it in `version2`
-- Be accessible from a public url
-- Fix bug related to context menu I created.
-It tends to overflow from the window
-- Navigation bar for mobile version: different style basically

 ### Tools used